Purpose

 INTO 'logfile_string'parameter is supported starting from V4.4.0.When error information is stored locally,

-logfile_stringhas the format[file://] local_file_path, wherelocal_file_pathcan be a relative or absolute path.
-If a relative path is specified, the current directory must be the installation directory of OceanBase Database.secure_file_privis used to configure the file paths that OBServer nodes have permission to access.local_file_pathmust be a subpath of thesecure_file_privpath.When error information is stored remotely (refer to the Location section in the syntax for creating external tables),
+logfile_stringis in the format[file://] local_file_path, wherelocal_file_pathcan be a relative or absolute path.
+If a relative path is specified, the current directory must be the installation directory of OceanBase Database.secure_file_privspecifies the file paths that OBServer nodes are allowed to access.local_file_pathmust be a subpath of thesecure_file_privdirectory.When error information is stored remotely (refer to the Location section in the syntax for creating external tables),

-OceanBase Database allows setting tenant-level parameters to configure the compression algorithm for diagnostic logs and the maximum size of a single diagnostic log file.
+OceanBase Database allows you to set tenant-level parameters to configure the compression algorithm and the maximum size of each diagnostic log file.
 For more information, see load_data_diagnosis_log_compression and load_data_diagnosis_log_max_size.

-integer: The maximum number of rows with errors allowed on a single server.
-For example, 10 means that up to 10 rows with errors can be encountered on a single server.UNLIMITED: Allows an unlimited number of rows with errors.
+integer: The maximum number of rows that can be rejected on a single machine.
+For example, 10 means that up to 10 rows can be rejected on one machine.UNLIMITED: No limit on the number of rejected rows.

 BADFILE 'badfile_string': Specifies the path for storing error data files.
 The format ofbadfile_stringis the same as that oflogfile_string.Note